 TOC Analyzer Processes, Techniques, & Price

-TOC analyzers are instruments that measure total organic carbon in a sample.
+TOC analyzers are instruments that measure the total amount of carbon in a sample.
 Almost all of them track CO2 formation both when organic carbon is oxidized and when inorganic carbon is acidified.
-The specifics of the oxidation and acidification will vary depending on the environment of the sample, the concentration of TOC, and the testing parameters.
+The specifics of the oxidation and acidification will vary depending on the environment of the sample, the concentration of organic carbon, and the testing parameters.
 Oxidation is achieved either through Pt-catalyzed combustion, or UV/persulfate.
 After oxidation has occurred, a detector, either a conductivity cell or a non-dispersive infrared cell, then measures the amount of CO2 that has formed.
-Detecting TOC through acidification occurs by first flushing the inorganic carbon out of the sample with either helium or nitrogen and then measuring the remaining non-purgeable organic carbons or NPOC.
-TOC analyzers can be organized into one of two types: combustion analyzers and chemical oxidation analyzers.
+Measuring organic CO2 through acidification occurs by first flushing the inorganic carbon out of the sample with either helium or nitrogen and then measuring the remaining non-purgeable organic carbons or NPOC.
+A TOC analyzer can be described as being either one of two types: combustion analyzers and chemical oxidation analyzers.

 Total organic carbon combustion analysis is done after half of the sample is put into a chamber where it is acidified and half is put into a combustion chamber.
 In the acidified solution a detector is able to measure organic carbons due to a chemical reaction that converts all of the inorganic carbon into CO2.
 In the combustion chamber, the temperature is raised to 600-700 °C and all of the carbon in the sample reacts with the ambient oxygen to form CO2.
 After it is cooled, a detector then is able to measure the organic carbon.